-The art of talking about technology without mentioning technology!28 Nov 2015, Posted by Content writing for technology marketing in
+The art of talking about technology without mentioning technology!28 Nov 2015, Posted by Technology marketing in

 A presentation I attended a couple of months back at the NASSCOM product conclave , Bangalore left a lasting impression on me -it was a 30-min presentation by Mr. JP Rangaswami, Chief Data Officer at Deutsche Bank.
 He shared with us his thoughts on the power of data, big data, and analytics in business; the value of trust in understanding data; the sensitivity of data protection; and the lurking vulnerability of the new-breed data analytics and management approaches.
 The presentation included about 20 slides, and, to my surprise, none of the slides had any imagery or content related to big data, cloud, data mining, or any IT jargon.
 All the slides had contextual images that connected beautifully with the emotions of human needs and interests, as well as pictures from history.
 Yet, each image connected so well with every concept he introduced to the audience.
 The very title of the presentation stirred immense interest in the audience – “Mother’s home cooking: what’s happening with data in the enterprise”.
 We were curious to know the relationship between mother’s home cooking and data.
 The link was simple and remarkable at the same time – TRUST.
 He brought out the metaphorical relationship with beautifully strung pearls of concepts.
 He even cheekily planted the seed of a new thought – data allergy caused by street food data – it’s dangers, possible remedies, and preventive measures.
 The presentation ended with the image of an empty plate and he left us with a thoughtful note – that’s what the plate looks like after you eat your mother’s home-cooked lip-smacking food and that’s how data should be handled.
 I was spellbound at the effect the seemingly simple yet inherently complex presentation had on me.
 What a brilliantly sculpted content that was!